necusjz/p/_posts/Design-a-Rate-Limiter.md

 - Sliding window log
 - Sliding window counter

 Then, we discussed the system architecture, rate limiter in a distributed environment, performance optimization and monitoring.
-Similar to any system design interview questions, there are additional talking points you can mention if time allows:
+Similar to other system design interview questions, there are additional talking points you can mention if time allows:
 - Hard vs. soft rate limiting:
     - Hard: The number of requests cannot exceed the threshold.
     - Soft: Requests can exceed the threshold for a short period.